Astrospence/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a stateful and a functional component?
+  - A stateful component holds stateful logic, whereas a functional component is simply a function that can be used elsewhere in the app.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+  - componentWillMount is called before the component is rendered the first time. componentWillUpdate is called before the component is re-rendered due to props or state being updated.

 3. Define stateful logic.
+  - Stateful logic is any code that creates or manipulates state.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+  - 1.Arrange - render the component and select DOM elements related to the tests.
+    2.Act - simulate user interaction on the DOM to trigger desired events.
+    3.Assert - check whether or not the user interaction produced the correct results.